contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 INFO[0001] [2/2] [web]: Started
 ```

-What just happened was that for user `vagrant` contiv-compose picked up the default policy of `TrustApp`
+Observe the following:

-This policy can be found in `ops.json` file, which is a modifiable ops policy in the same directory.
+- For user `vagrant`, `contiv-compose` assigned the default policy, named `TrustApp`.
+The `TrustApp` policy can be found in the `ops.json` file, which is a modifiable ops policy in the example directory where you ran the `contiv-compose` command.
-As per ops.json TrustApp policy permits all ports allowed by the application therefore in the above
-run we observed that contiv-compose attempts to fetch the port information from the redis image and
-applies inbound set of rules to it
+- As defined in `ops.json`, the TrustApp policy permits all ports allowed by the application.
+The notification messages show that `contiv-compose` tries to fetch the port information from the redis image and applies an inbound set of rules to it.

-Now, let's try to verify whether the isolation policy is working as expected
+Now, verify that the isolation policy is working as expected:

 ```
 $ docker exec -it example_web_1 /bin/bash